 Borrowers with a US credit score must use their score for pricing and eligibility purposes.
-Borrowers without a US credit score will be underwritten based on a 680 FICO score and a Max LTV of 65%, but no LLPA shall be utilized, either positive or negative.
+Borrowers without a US credit score will be underwritten based on a Max LTV of 65%, but no LLPA shall be utilized, either positive or negative.